Return-To-The-Roots/s25client/README.md

 - libsdl1.2-dev
 - libsdl-mixer1.2-dev
 - libsdl2-dev (optional)
-- libsdl-mixer2-dev (optional)
+- libsdl2-mixer-dev (optional)
 - licurl-dev (in libcurl4-openssl-dev)
 - libbz2-dev
 - libminiupnpc-dev (linux)

-Most of them can be installed with the package manager.
+All of them can be installed with the package manager.

 ### Prerequisite MacOSX:
 - cmake